freekode/tp2intervals/README.md

 There will be no updates for TrainerRoad platform.

 I don't have access to TrainerRoad anymore.
 Account, which I used, cancelled subscription.
 I don't use the platform and it's too expensive to have it for occasional fixes.
 I was able to fix some problems using only on logs, but they updating API and some problems can't be fix without access.
 Sorry about that.
+I will continue to fix what I can fix using only logs.

 ### TrainingPeaks features